-At Bertoldo, Baker, Carter & Smith, our experienced Las Vegas, Nevada truck collision attorneys understand the dangers associated with the trucking industry, and the consistent oversight necessary to ensure public safety prevails on our roadways.
+At Bertoldo, Baker, Carter, Smith & Cullen, our experienced Las Vegas, Nevada truck collision attorneys understand the dangers associated with the trucking industry, and the consistent oversight necessary to ensure public safety prevails on our roadways.

 According to the Bureau of Transportation Statistics, nearly 63% of all freight was moved by semi-trucks throughout the United States last year, accounting for almost $67 billion in goods.
 With the volume of freight moving across our U.S., safety must be monitored in several categories including hiring capable, licensed drivers and maintaining fleets to safely travel long distances.